fanatixan/berlin-clock-23q2/NOTES.md

 ## Pomodoro 17

+Driver: Attila
+Navigator: Julian

 - 🚧 implement UAT 8.1
   - ✅ unit tests for converting:
     - ✅ `"R"` =  🔴
     - ✅ `"Y"` =  🟡
     - ✅ `"O"` =  ⚪
   - 🚧 unit tests for a row of lights

+## Pomodoro 18

+Driver: Julian
+Navigator: Attila

+- 🚧 implement UAT 8.1
+  - 🚧 unit tests for a row of lights
+  - TODO: unit tests for the whole clock